mudasarK/mudasarK/README.md

 - 🤔 I’m looking for help with Crypto trading
 - 💬 Ask me about anything
 - 📫 How to reach me: [My Page](https://mudasark.github.io/)
+- ⚡ Fun fact: I'm a huge fan of The Lord of the Rings
 <!--
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...